vtsukur/spring-rest-black-market/README.md

 Alternatively, just import the `build.gradle` from the IDE itself using *File -> Open ...*

-Make sure that *Annotation Processors* are enabled and received from the project classpath (for IntelliJ IDEA 14 this is activated in *Preferences* screen under *Build, Execution, Deployment -> Compiler -> Annotation Processors* path where *Enable annotation processing* must be checked and *Obtain processors from project classpath* option must be selected).
+Make sure that annotation processors are enabled and received from the project classpath.
+When using IntelliJ IDEA 14 this feature is activated in *Preferences* screen under *Build, Execution, Deployment -> Compiler -> Annotation Processors* path where *Enable annotation processing* must be checked and *Obtain processors from project classpath* option must be selected.
 This is utterly important for the project to compile.